Sex Hormones and Cortisol Relationships, Plus Impact on Thyroid Hormones

 How can estradiol replacement affect blood cortisol tests and saliva cortisol tests?

 Those patients on oral estrogen replacement can have higher blood cortisol than saliva cortisol.
 This is because oral estrogen increases cortisol binding globulin (CBG) and falsely elevates any blood cortisol.
 So, patients who need to do a cortisol blood test or a Synacthen test (ACTH Stimulation test) need to be off estrogen replacement for 8 weeks prior to the test.
 The oral estrogen replacement tends to leave the free cortisol levels the same, but blood cortisol levels can be much higher than normal.
+However, if the person’s hypothalamic-pituitary-adrenal (HPA) system is already struggling to make enough cortisol, then the estrogen might just increase CBG and the effect would be lower free cortisol.
 Note: transdermal bio-identical estrogen replacement does not affect CBG.
 See: https://pubmed.ncbi.nlm.nih.gov/17492949/

-Finally, what about the ideas of ‘progesterone steal’ and ‘pregnenolone steal’?
+Finally, what about the ideas of ‘progesterone steal’ or ‘pregnenolone steal’?

 The structure of the adrenal glands is the same in men and in women – this includes the pathways to cortisol production.

 Healthy men (and women) of any age continue to have good cortisol levels and are able to increase cortisol production in times of stress.
-This does not involve any increase in progesterone in the bloodstream.
+This does not involve any decrease in progesterone in the bloodstream.
+Men also require progesterone and estrogen, but at a much lower level than cycling women.
 Any intermediate step through progesterone is entirely internal to the adrenal glands.
-The major source of raw material for cortisol is cholesterol.
+The physiologies of men/post-menopausal women in regard to cortisol and progesterone are exactly the same in terms of producing the cortisol and progesterone.

 Many women can have very low progesterone but excellent cortisol levels (because the cortisol production pathway begins with cholesterol).
-Therefore, stringent dieting, and the low cholesterol that can result, can often be the worst thing for patients with low cortisol.
+Moreover, stringent dieting, and the low cholesterol that can result, can often be the worst thing for patients and this can result in both low cortisol and low progesterone..

 This does not take away from the need to have progesterone at a good healthy post-menopausal level and to have it balanced with the right level of estrogen in post-menopausal women.
 Fixing a low progesterone level, especially one that is not balanced against the estrogen level, is a good thing and will often lead to the patient feeling far healthier.